City Construction Projects

 - Spencerview Athletic Complex (with the exception of pedestrian bridge)

 - Plans for the Spencerview Bridge, a bridge to connect the Spencerview Athletic Complex (Durant Fields) to the adjoining property donated to the City of Deer Park for the development of additional parking and a park/playground area have been completed.
 CobbFendley & Associates provided the design, studied the floodplain requirement, and submitted the plans for approval by the Harris County Flood Control District (HCFCD).
+The HCFCD recently requested additional information from the City of Deer Park.
+Therefore, City staff is preparing a response for HCFCD before the beginning of March.
 Once HCFCD has approved the plans, the City of Deer Park will begin the process for bidding and construction.

 Other Parks and Recreation Projects

-- The Parks and Recreation Department is in the process of replacing 2 of the 8 pedestrian bridges in Dow Park with new 8' x 23' bridges.
-The New Dow Park Bridges are in production and expected to be completed and installed before the end of 2020.
-The overall plan is to replace a couple of bridges every year until all of the bridges in Dow Park have been replaced.
+- The Parks and Recreation Department is in the process of replacing 4 of the 8 pedestrian bridges in Dow Park with new 8' x 23' bridges.
+The New Dow Park Bridges are in production.
+The first 2 are expected to be completed and installed in early 2021, while the other 2 are slated for mid-2021.
+The overall plan is to replace a at least 2 bridges every fiscal year until all of the bridges in Dow Park have been replaced.
+The estimated cost for every 2 bridges is $79,154.83, which includes materials, freight, and installation.

 - One of the exterior columns in the Front Entry at the Court and Theater Building was damaged.
 After further evaluation, a structural engineer determined that deterioration damaged the structural integrity of the columns so the decision was made to remove the columns completely.
 The City hired Frost Construction at a cost of $51,000 to remove the columns.
 The drainage issue is being addressed by diverting water away from the facility.
 The scope of the project was revised to include installation of new glass doors.
-Options for art and a canopy are still being considered for the building's entrance.
+Options for a canopy to be added to the building's entrance was also considered for aesthetic purposes, but was ultimately decided against.

-- New Outdoor Electronic Message Centers for the Jimmy Burke Activity Center and the Deer Park Soccer Complex are in production and anticipated to be installed before the end of 2020.
-The new electronic signs will be used to provide the general public with program information and emergency notifications.
+- New Outdoor Electronic Message Centers for the Jimmy Burke Activity Center and the Deer Park Soccer Complex were completed and installed in November and December 2020, respectively.
+The cost for the sign at the Jimmy Burke Activity Center was $55,000, while the cost for the sign at the Deer Park Soccer Complex was $25,000.
+Starting this spring, the new electronic signs will be used to provide the general public with program information and emergency notifications.

 - The City of Deer Park received a grant from the Texas Parks and Wildlife Department for the future Northeast Hike and Bike Trail.
 RVi Planning was selected as the landscape architecture firm to develop the design and layout of the trail.
 According to the preliminary conceptual design, the trail will begin at Park Green Park and extend south to Runningbrook Park, offering several trail and path connections along the way.
 Construction plans will include a crosswalk for pedestrian safety.
-Duration of construction is anticipated to be from June to October 2021.
+Construction is anticipated to begin in mid-2021.

 Public Works Department

-- Coy Street Elevated Water Storage Tank Rehabilitation, Started: November 2020, Anticipated Completion: March 2021, Cost: $419,000 - This project is for the rehabilitation of the interior and exterior of the 500,000 gallon elevated water storage tank.
+Coy Street Elevated Water Storage Tank Rehabilitation, Started: November 2020, Anticipated Completion: March 2021, Cost: $419,000 - This project is for the rehabilitation of the interior and exterior of the 500,000 gallon elevated water storage tank.
 It is being funded out of the Series 2019 Certificates of Obligation.
 Dunham Engineering was hired to prepare the engineering design work for the rehabilitation of the tank and perform the inspections on the tank at a cost of $85,000.
 On August 4, 2020, DSP Industrial was awarded the project at a cost of $419,000.
-Construction started in November 2020 and is expected to be completed in 120 days - March 2021.
+Construction started in November 2020.
+The project is on schedule and is expected to be completed by March 2021 (120 days).

-- Additional Repair - Pasadena Blvd. & Downing Circle, Started: October 2020, Anticipated Completion: Winter 2020, Cost: $1,124,887.46 - Additional damage was discovered during the emergency repair of the waterline and storm pipe at Downing Circle and Pasadena Blvd. in September 2020.
-A different type of repair than the original emergency is needed to permanently fix the additional damage uncovered, including ground water penetration and quick sand.
+Additional Repair - Pasadena Blvd. & Downing Circle, Started: October 2020, Anticipated Completion: March 2021, Cost: $1,124,887.46 - Additional damage was discovered during the emergency repair of the waterline and storm pipe at Downing Circle and Pasadena Blvd. in September 2020.
+A different type of repair than the original emergency was needed to permanently fix the additional damage uncovered, including ground water penetration and quick sand.
 Repairs for this project involve pipe-bursting a 24" sanitary line and a 36" storm line, as well as approximately 6,000 linear feet of 6" sanitary pipe in the Erin Glen Subdivision and the rehabilitation of the manholes.
 Services were purchased from Vaught Services, LLC (A Vortex Company) in the amount of $1,124,887.46 through the TIPS Cooperative Purchasing Program.
 The project is being funded with CIP Water and Sewer funds ($970,887.46) and drainage bonds ($154,000).
+The repair at Pasadena Blvd. and Downing Circle was completed.
+Currently, work is being done on the 6,000 linear feet of 6" sanitary pipe in the Erin Glen Subdivision and the rehabilitation of the manholes.
+Anticipated completion is expected to be in March 2021.

-- SWTP Solids Handling Improvements, Started: September 2020, Anticipated Completion: January 2022, Cost: $4,453,685 - The Ardurra Group was hired to prepare the design, specifications, and engineering plans for solids handling improvements at the Surface Water Treatment Plant (SWTP).
+SWTP Solids Handling Improvements, Started: September 2020, Anticipated Completion: January 2022, Cost: $4,453,685 - The Ardurra Group was hired to prepare the design, specifications, and engineering plans for solids handling improvements at the Surface Water Treatment Plant (SWTP).
 The improvements involve the construction of several new facilities at the SWTP, including a sludge thickener behind the existing holding basin.
 Changes to the holding basin will allow the sludge to be thickened and caught prior to going into the lagoons.
-Thus, enabling the plant to reuse some of the water it loses through backwashing and desludging the clarifiers. $4.5 million out of the Water and Sewer Certificates of Obligation is available for the project.
+Thus, enabling the plant to reuse some of the water it loses through backwashing and desludging the clarifiers.
+The project will be funded with $4.5 million out of the Water and Sewer Certificates of Obligation.
 The project was awarded to CSA Construction in the amount of $4,453,685.
 Construction started in September 2020 and is expected to be completed in 480 days - January 2022.

 - Heritage Addition, Deer Park Manor and Delo-Elaine Subdivisions: